dzichonka/reveal.js/methodology.md

 - the visualization and continuous task flow of Kanban (board, WIP limits, no rigid sprints).

+Note: Can’t choose between Scrum and Kanban?
+Use both! 😄

 <img src="./assets/img/scrumban.png" alt="Kanban" style="width: 70%; padding: 1rem;" />

+Note:
+Scrumban combines:

+Structure from Scrum (like roles and planning)

+Flow from Kanban (no strict sprints, just smooth progress)

+Best of both worlds!